sanderlings/CleanData_Assignment/CodeBook.md

 1. Read the 'features.txt' file and remove the first column
 2. Read the 'X_test.txt' files of the 'test' directory
 3. Label the columns of the 'X_test.txt' file using the data from the trimmed 'features.txt' file
-4. Read the 'y_test.txt file of the 'test' directory and label the column 'Activity'
+4. Read the 'y_test.txt' file of the 'test' directory and label the column 'Activity'
-5. Read the 'subject_test.txt file of the 'test' directory and label the column 'SubjectID'
+5. Read the 'subject_test.txt' file of the 'test' directory and label the column 'SubjectID'
 6. Bind the formatted subject_test, y_test, X_test by column, in that order
 7. Read the 'X_train.txt' files of the 'train' directory
 8. Label the columns of the 'X_train.txt' file using the data from the trimmed 'features.txt' file
-9. Read the 'y_train.txt file of the 'train' directory and label the column 'Activity'
+9. Read the 'y_train.txt' file of the 'train' directory and label the column 'Activity'
-10. Read the 'subject_train.txt file of the 'train' directory and label the column 'SubjectID'
+10. Read the 'subject_train.txt' file of the 'train' directory and label the column 'SubjectID'
 11. Bind the formatted subject_train, y_train, X_train by column, in that order
 12. Bind the test and training set by row
 13. Subset the data only with column name include the words 'mean(' or 'std('